Learning from the Indian knowledge systems

 Super-specializations, and the need for a synthesis

 It is a major theme of this text that the Indian understanding of the basic nature of reality and knowledge, together with its practical methodology for the study of the inner domain could revolutionise psychology and its applications in education, self-development, counselling, therapy, management, governance, etc. Studying the psychological aspects of the various Indian knowledge systems is, however, not that simple.
 The Indian civilization is extremely complex and so, if one wants to go beyond the usual platitudes, one must choose between a selection and a synthesis.
 For one's own individual growth, a selection may well be the most efficient way to proceed, since any one of these different paths can take the seeker to the experience and realization of the divine Absolute.
 All that an individual needs to do is to find the path that works best given his or her unique background and nature.
-But if our aim is to develop a comprehensive framework for the whole of psychology, we need a synthesis, since each of these traditions has specialised in a different aspect of the Divine and of human nature.
+But if our aim is to develop a comprehensive framework for the whole of psychology, we need a synthesis.

 The integration of Indian methods of inquiry with those of science

-As we discussed in the Introduction, the central purpose of this text is to explore ways to make science more balanced, so that humanity can begin to develop the wisdom that is needed to use the powers provided by the hard sciences in a manner that is in harmony with the rest of nature as well as with the essence of our own being.
+As we discussed in the Introduction, the central purpose of this text is to explore ways to make science more balanced, so that humanity can begin to develop the wisdom and psychological know-how that is needed to use the powers provided by the hard sciences in a manner that is in harmony with the rest of nature as well as with the essence of our own being.
 Unfortunately, this is more complicated than it looks at first sight.
 The core of the problem is that the study of the inner domain requires not only different methods of inquiry, but also a different understanding of the basic stuff, structure and functioning of reality as a whole.
-Since the Indian knowledge systems are wider, more complex, and in certain respects more sophisticated than those of mainstream science, incorporating them as a small niche within the existing framework of science does not work.
-Still, without a basic grasp of their consciousness-centred understanding of reality, we cannot understand their methods for making knowledge of the inner, subjective domain more reliable, precise and cumulative.
+Since the Indian knowledge systems are wider and more complex than those of mainstream science, incorporating them as a small niche within the existing framework of science does not work.
+Without a basic grasp of their consciousness-centred understanding of reality, we cannot understand their methods for making knowledge of the inner, subjective domain more reliable, precise and cumulative.
 And perhaps even more importantly, we cannot develop these methods further, which, as we will see, is crucial if humanity is to take the next step in the still ongoing evolution.2

 Endnotes

-2It is true that certain techniques that have their origin in the Indian tradition, like mindfulness and hathayoga, have been found to be beneficial in fields like counselling and self-help even when used in a "decontextualised" manner, but without the deeper understanding of the knowledge systems on which they are based, it is a bit like using the techniques with which Michelangelo made his beautiful statues for making marble kitchen sinks and coffee tables: it is a good thing to do, we all need kitchen sinks and it is great to have a really beauteous coffee table, but it misses the point.
-The real treasures hidden within the Indian knowledge systems will become visible only when we study them in the context of the Indian understanding of reality and our place within it.
-Only then can we understand the Love and the Beauty they saw in the inner, psychological domain and how they managed to make their knowledge of it so effective and reliable.
+2It is true that certain techniques that have their origin in the Indian tradition, like mindfulness and hathayoga, have been found to be beneficial in fields like counselling and self-help even when used in a "decontextualised" manner, but without the deeper understanding of the knowledge systems on which they are based, we cannot take them further.
+The treasures hidden within the Indian knowledge systems will become visible only when we study them in the context of the Indian understanding of reality and our place within it.
+Only then can we understand the Love and the Beauty they saw in the inner, psychological domain and only then can we understand how they managed to make their knowledge of it so effective and reliable.
 Doing so is not easy, as it requires a very different attitude towards life, work, knowledge and self, but as I mentioned earlier, the stakes are high.
-Humanity has become far too powerful for its own good and we are in urgent need of a better understanding of ourselves.
+Humanity has become far too powerful for its own good and we are in urgent need of a better understanding of the deeper and higher ranges of reality.